 Laboratory and material testing

 Matrix’s head office boasts a large R&D facility run by scientists and material engineers from a broad spectrum of high performing industry disciplines.
-A range of on-site testing facilities allows products to be tested to relevant internal, client and international standards before release.
-Standard test equipment includes:
+A range of on-site testing facilities allows raw materials or finished proeducts to be tested to relevant internal, client and international standards before release.

 - Universal testing machines – for compression and tensile properties